freerange/site/soups/weeknotes/week-696.snip.markdown

 It's not all been introspective though.
 This week we've done a little bit of work for [Lollipop][lollipop].
 We agreed a, new for us, retainer-style agreement to provide a small amount of ongoing support after our full-time engagement ended.
 It's a bit challenging to context switch to a different project for a few hours a week, but it's also good to keep in touch with the people we met there.

 I've continued to do a small amount of consultancy work (this week mostly helping review hiring plans) for [Access Social Care][asc] via the [Disrupt Foundation][disrupt].
-James wrote an [excellent blog post](blog-post) off the back of automating one of our manual tasks.
+James wrote an [excellent blog post][blog-post] off the back of automating one of our manual tasks.
 And we've spoken to a few potential clients about projects they have coming up.
 We (and our bank manager) hope to have some work lined up in the not too distant future.
-But as always, if you have a GFR-shaped hole in your organisation please [get in touch](get-in-touch).
+But as always, if you have a GFR-shaped hole in your organisation please [get in touch][get-in-touch].

 [asc]: https://www.accesscharity.org.uk/
 [mission-patch]: https://mission-patch.com